-- Support staff who make referrals to children's social care; - Refer cases to the Channel programme where there is a radicalisation concern and / or support staff who make referrals to the Channel programme; - Refer cases where a crime may have been committed to the Police, as required; - Liaise with the Head Teacher to inform him or her of safeguarding and child protection issues, especially ongoing enquiries under section 47 of the Children Act 1989 and any policeinvestigations.
+- Refer cases of suspected abuse to children's social care as required; - Support staff who make referrals to children's social care; - Refer cases to the Channel programme where there is a radicalisation concern and / or support staff who make referrals to the Channel programme; - Refer cases where a crime may have been committed to the Police, as required; - Liaise with the Head Teacher to inform him or her of safeguarding and child protection issues, especially ongoing enquiries under section 47 of the Children Act 1989 and any police investigations.
 This will include being aware of requirement for children to have an Appropriate Adult.
 Further information can be found in the statutory guidance PACE Code C 2019 - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians and SENCOs) on matters of safety and safeguarding and welfare (including online and digital safety), when deciding whether to make a referral by liaising with relevant agencies so that children's needs can be considered holistically; - Liaise with the Witherslack group clinical services team member/s allocated to the school and where appropriate the external senior mental health lead and where available the mental health support team, where safeguarding concerns are linked to mental health; - Act as a source of advice, support and expertise for all staff; - As required, liaise with the "case manager" as per Part four of KCSiE 2024 and the designated officer(s) at the local authority (LADO) for child protection concerns in cases which concern a staff member; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at the school.
-This includes: - ensure that the school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes; - Ensure appropriate representation at and contributions to multi-agency safeguarding meetings by our school, including the provision of written reports in line with the Local Safeguarding Partnership guidance/templates; - Ensure compliance with best practice and statutory guidance in respect of safeguarding record keeping per se and, in particular, the seeking and passing on of relevant information when children join and leave our school (this includes written acknowledgement of receipt from receiving schools/professionals). - Consider and where appropriate, share information with the receiving school or college in advance to the child attending to enable support to be in place when the child arrives at the new setting.
+This includes: - ensure that the school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes;

-Document Number: QHS-V02-0225 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 8 Linked to Policy Number: QAP01 V01
+Document Number: QHS-V01-0924 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 8 Linked to Policy Number: OPSP09